lahiru-praveen/Chat_With_Multiple_PDF/README.md

 # Chat_With_Multiple_PDF
-Chat PDF with Gemini: An interactive Streamlit app that enables users to query PDF files using Google Generative AI.
-It extracts text from PDFs, splits it into chunks, and creates a searchable vector store with FAISS.
-The app then uses a conversational chain to provide accurate responses to user questions.
+# Chat PDF with Gemini 💁
+This project leverages Streamlit and Google Generative AI to create an interactive chat interface that allows users to ask questions directly from PDF files.
+It integrates several key components:

+PDF Text Extraction: Extracts text from uploaded PDF files using PyPDF2.
+Text Chunking: Splits the extracted text into manageable chunks for efficient processing.
+Vector Store Creation: Utilizes FAISS to create a vector store of the text chunks, enabling quick similarity searches.
+Conversational Chain: Implements a question-answering chain using Gemini's ChatGoogleGenerativeAI model to provide detailed and accurate responses based on the content of the PDFs.
+This application is ideal for users who need to interact with and query large PDF documents easily.